 In addition, children are often named after places.
 Ever met an Austin or Sydney, or Brooklyn, or London?
 Conversely, it’s also common to name places after people—particularly those involved in their founding or discovery.
 According to one source, there are 23 places in the United States named after Christopher Columbus.
 And how many ancient cities bare the name Alexandria, after Alexander the Great?
 Names of people and places have been used and reused from the beginning of time.
 It should, therefore, be no surprise certain names reappeared after the Flood.

-For a more in-depth treatment of this subject, see the full article linked above but, in short, the descendants of Noah named many of their children after these geographic locations that existed in the previous world.
+The descendants of Noah often named their children after pre-flood locations.
 This is evident in the Table of Nations (Gen. 10) where we see names like Havilah (Gen. 10:7, 29), Ashur (Gen. 10:22) and Cush (Gen. 10:6) being given.
-This was a common practice then, just as today (Austin, Sydney, Brooklyn, London, etc.).
-These children bearing antediluvian names went out to settle postdiluvian lands which, in turn, came to bear their names.
+These children bearing antediluvian names went out to settle in postdiluvian lands which came to bear their names.
 Other notable names of Noah’s grandchildren are Egypt, son of Ham (Gen. 10:6-sometimes transliterated Mizriam), Greece, son of Japheth (Gen. 10:2-transliterated Javan), and Cush or Ethiopia, the son of Ham (Gen. 10:6).

 In regard to the Tigris and Euphrates, it only makes sense that the descendants of Noah would recycle the names of the most famous rivers in the antediluvian world.
 But the careful reader will notice these are different rivers.
 Answers in Genesis points out,